 Tate McRae – Signs.
-Lyrics & Meaning
+Lyrics Meaning: The Complicated Dance of Unspoken Expectations

 That’s some kinda crazy